Values for living in Britain

 Our students learn about respect through our emphasis that everyone is created by God and deserves respect.
 Our behaviour policy, including our restorative justice system, PSHCE lessons and Advisory time help students build respectful relationships with others.

-Our inclusive Christian ethos places a strong emphasis on teaching students about the value of respecting difference and embracing diversity.
+Our inclusive Christian ethos places a strong emphasis on tolerance of those with different faiths and beliefs and the importance of teaching students about the value of respecting difference and embracing diversity.
 All students study Religious Studies to GCSE, which enables them to learn about the major world faiths and reflect on social and moral issues from different faith perspectives.
 The vertical Advisory system and PSHCE lessons provide a solid platform for discussions on respect and tolerance, which can be seen in action around the school on a daily basis.